Year 11 Subjects – Physical Education

 As part of Health and Physical Education lessons, students are required to wear the correct PE uniform consisting of:

-• Running shoes or cross trainers (Skate Shoes or Dunlop Volleys are not permitted as they don’t provide appropriate support for ankles or sole of their feet)
+- Running shoes or cross trainers (Skate Shoes or Dunlop Volleys are not permitted as they don’t provide appropriate support for ankles or soles)

-Students that are injured or ill are still required to be changed, as they will be incorporated into the lessons where possible (i.e. umpiring, coaching, statistician, video recorder, etc.).
-A note from parents / caregivers or specialist is appreciated outlining your child’s injuries and possible timeframe that they may be inactive for during practical lessons.
+Students who are injured or ill are still required to be changed, as they will be incorporated into the lessons where possible (e.g., umpiring, coaching, statistician, video recorder, etc.).
+A note from parents/caregivers or a specialist outlining your child’s injuries and possible timeframe that they may be inactive during practical lessons is appreciated.